 In 2008, HappenStance began publishing book-length collections and the very first book was D A Prince’s Nearly the Happy Hour.

-Six years later, here is the poet’s second collection, this time in hardback—a beautiful volume to handle and read.
+Six years later, here is the poet’s second collection, the East Midlands Book Award winner for 2015.
+And this time in hardback—a beautiful volume to handle and read.

 The poems here are graceful and investigative: they relish the space between a journey’s beginning and its destination, an opportunity to catch the world off-guard.